-The Peter Seaman Charity (Registered Charity No 311101) arises from the will of Sir Peter Seaman who died in 1715.
-The Charity is governed by the Trust Deed and by a Scheme of the Charity Commission dated 6th January 1931.
+Sir Peter Seaman’s Charity (Registered Charity No 311101) arises from the will of Sir Peter Seaman who died in 1715.
+The Charity is governed by a Scheme of the Charity Commission dated 19th November 1889 as varied be Schemes of the Charity Commission dated 6th January 1931 and 15th March 1932.

-The principal objective of the charity is to provide grants for the promotion of education, including social and physical training of young persons of the City of Norwich who are under the age of 21 and who, in the opinion of the Trustees, are in need of financial assistance.
-Grants are made in accordance with the Trust Deed and within the financial resources of the Charity.
+The principal objective of the charity is to provide grants for the promotion of education, including social and physical training, of young persons of the City of Norwich who are under the age of 21 and who, in the opinion of the Trustees, are in need of financial assistance.
+Grants are made in accordance with the Scheme and within the financial resources of the Charity.

 1. The objective of the Charity is to apply the cleared income of the trust fund to provide grants for the promotion of education, including social and physical training, of persons under the age of 21 as the Trustees in their discretion may from time to time determine.
-The area of benefit is the City of Norwich and the contiguous parishes of Old Catton, Sprowston, Thorpe St. Andrew, Trowse with Newton, Cringleford, Colney, Costessey, Taverham and Hellesdon.
+The area of benefit is the City of Norwich and the contiguous parishes of Old Catton, Sprowston, Thorpe St. Andrew, Trowse with Newton, Cringleford, Colney, Costessey, Taverham, Drayton, Hellesdon and Horsham and Newton St. Faiths.

 2. The Trustees welcome all grant applications that conform to the guidelines.
 Applications towards a specific project are more likely to be looked on favourably by the Trustees.
 Applications for salaries and/ or general costs will not be considered.